Duckle29/quadrigotion/README.md

 The Connector
 --------------

+##TO BE EDITED TO REFLECT USE OF SMOOTHIE GADGETEER PORTS

 The digital input is provided with an IDC connector with 16 pins (2x8) or 20 pins (2x10).
 It features a SPI bus to send configuration data and also read motor/driver